Creative Foundations Fund

 • in-kind support – it is expected that no more than 50 per cent of partnership funding would be in-kind support

-In your full application, please indicate the amount of partnership funding you have already secured, the amount expected, and your plans for raising the remaining funds required to start your project.
-You must have secured 100 percent of the required partnership funding before you can start your project, and Arts Council will require evidence of this as a condition of the initial payment.
+You must have secured 100 percent of the required partnership funding before you can start your project, and Arts Council England will require evidence of this as a condition of the initial payment.

 When must the project take place?

-Projects must not start before 1 April 2026.
-Projects must end no later than 31 March 2029 (36 months)
+Projects must not start before 1 April 2027.
+Projects must end no later than 31 March 2030 (36 months).

-Additional eligibility for building projects
+Additional Eligibility for building projects

-Arts Council England define a building project as any building work, including, fixtures, required to comply with the following:
+Arts Council England define a building project as any building work, including fixtures, required to comply with the following:

 • outline planning permission